webpack/webpack.js.org/src/content/configuration/target.md

 ### `[string]`

-Some targets may be mixed:
+When multiple targets are passed, then common subset of features will be used:

 __webpack.config.js__